 Know How to Use an Onsen

 Every visitor to Japan should visit a hot spring, an onsen.
-Arima Onsen, just outside Osaka, is a whole town known for its therapeutic mineral waters.
+Arima Onsen, just outside Osaka, is an off-the-beaten-path gem in Japan, known for its therapeutic mineral waters.

 There are many things to know about the Japanese onsen, but the basics are simple.
 The key thing, as with all Japanese etiquette, is to think of other people.